Livecast71/flutter_demo/README.md

 ## How It Works

-1. **Word List**: On app start, a list of words is shuffled randomly and each word is assigned a random color
+1. **Guitar Brands List**: On app start, a list of guitar brands is shuffled randomly and each brand is assigned a random color
-2. **Favorites**: Users can tap any word to add/remove it from favorites
+2. **Favorites**: Users can tap any guitar brand to add/remove it from favorites
-3. **Tab Navigation**: Switch between viewing all words or just favorites using the bottom navigation bar
+3. **Tab Navigation**: Switch between viewing all brands or just favorites using the bottom navigation bar
 4. **State Management**: Uses Flutter's StatefulWidget to manage favorites and tab state
+5. **iCloud Sync**: Favorites are synced across devices via iCloud Key-Value Store
+6. **Widget Extension**: iOS widget displays favorites on the home screen
+7. **Watch App**: watchOS app shows favorites synced via iCloud

 ## Technologies Used